 Current Methods

-London Underground have produced and use a suite of simulation models that are used to model travel the Greater London area.
+London Underground has produced and uses a suite of simulation models that are used to model travel the Greater London area.
 This information is used to forecast the long term impacts of schemes in London.
 Two of the most applicable models to this study are the Railplan and LTS models.
 This study has reviewed these models to provide comments and comparison in Table 3 and below.

 Therefore, London Underground cannot currently easily, quickly and accurately provide quantitative network wide impacts and benefits of introducing a new accessibility measure into the London Underground network.
 Understanding this information is crucial in comparing schemes to choose the optimal scheme that provides the greatest network benefits rather than focusing on the local, individual station impacts and benefits.